Stable cuts, NAC-colourings and flexible realisations of graphs: Concluding remarks

 It is not difficult to verify that the graphs appearing in \Cref{conj:uniqueNACmindegTwo} satisfy $\nnac{G} = 1$.
 More generally, for each graph $G \in \noStableCutThree$, we have $\nnac{G} = 2^p - 1$, where $p$ is the number of $3$-prism subgraphs used in the recursive construction of $G$.

 In the opposite direction, it is still open to describe more precisely the growth rate of

 In particular, what is $\lim_{n\to\infty} M_n^{1/n}$?
-It follows from our results that this limit exists, and is greater than $2.13$ but at most $4$.
+It follows from \Cref{lem:gluing} that the limit exists, and from \Cref{thm:stableCutImpliesNAC} and \Cref{cor:2+} that it is greater than $2.13$ but at most $4$.
 It seems likely that with more computation a better base graph to improve the lower bound will be found, and so the key question is whether the upper bound is tight.

 Another interesting open problem is to determine the complexity of the following problems: given a minimally rigid graph $G$ and a pair of edges $e,f \in E(G)$, is there a NAC-colouring of $G$ in which $e$ and $f$ receive different colours (resp.\ the same colour)?
 Using the connection between NAC-colourings and motions, this is equivalent to the problem of deciding whether $G$ has a motion in which the angle of $e$ and $f$ changes (resp.\ remains constant).